Managing Message Brokers

 MessageBrokerTypes.AWS_SQS

-In creating a message broker instance for Ductape, you use the create
+To create a message broker, use the create

 const broker = await ductape.product.messageBrokers.create({